andrewjong/2020-VUHCS-Video-Vton-Challenge/README.md

 The results may have some differences with those of the original code.

-This code is tested with pytorch=0.4.0
+This code is tested with pytorch=1.4.0, torchvision=0.5.0 and CUDA=10.1.
+Install with `conda env create -f environmental.yml`.

 ## Data preprocessing
 <details>